Based in Ōtautahi Christchurch

 Community Involvement and Memberships

-- Trustee Rod Donald Banks Peninsula Trust.
-The trust, linked to CCC, has a budget of $3m and works on improving biodiversity and access to recreational and cultural aspects of Banks Peninsula
+- Trustee Rod Donald Banks Peninsula Trust (2015-2021).
+The trust, linked to CCC, has a budget of $3m and works on improving biodiversity and access to recreational and cultural aspects of Banks Peninsula.

-- Member of Christchurch 360 Trail Committee and organiser of the official launch of the trail October 2015
+- Member of Christchurch 360 Trail Committee (2015) and organiser of the official launch of the trail October in 2015

-- Membership, as well as an active committee participation of many organisation over the years examples include: Volunteer Service Abroad – a year as a volunteer in Fiji, Forest and Bird, Canterbury and Waikato Botanical Societies, NZ Birds, Anti-racism groups such as CARE and restoration groups, attend weekly meetings at Smash Palace, organised by former mayor Garry Moore with aim ‘to restore deomocracy to Christchurch’
+- Membership, as well as an active committee participation of many organisation over the years, examples include: Volunteer Service Abroad – a year as a volunteer in Fiji, Forest and Bird, Canterbury and Waikato Botanical Societies, EDS, NZ Birds, active in anti-racism groups in the 1970s (ACORD) and 1980s when I was chair of CARE (Citizens Association for Racial Equality).

 - Roberts, C.M (ed) 2013.
 “New Zealand’s indigenous biodiversity: pressures; trends; legal protection and DOC’s priorities for future managagment” Internal DOC publication.